 Innovative Hearth Products Limited Three Year Warranty ("IHP") warrants your Astria® brand Gas Log Set or Outdoor Gas Fire Pit ("Product") to be free from defects in materials and workmanship at the time of manufacture.
 The logs and grate carry the Limited Three Year Warranty.
 After installation, if covered components manufactured by IHP are found to be defective in materials or workmanship during the Limited Three Year Warranty period and while the Product remains at the site of the original installation, IHP will, at its option, repair or replace the covered components.
 If repair or replacement is not commercially practical, IHP will, at its option, refund the purchase price or wholesale price of the IHP product, whichever is applicable.
-IHP will also pay IHP prevailing labor rates, as determined in its sole discretion, incurred in repairing or replacing such components.
-THERE ARE EXCLUSIONS AND LIMITATIONS to this Limited Three Year Warranty as described herein.
+IHP will also pay IHP prevailing labor rates, as described herein.